kedro-org/kedro/docs/source/data/advanced_data_catalog_usage.md

 Saving `None` to a dataset is not allowed!
 ```

-### How to access a dataset programmatically with credentials
+## How to access a dataset with credentials
 Before instantiating the `DataCatalog`, Kedro will first attempt to read [the credentials from the project configuration](../configuration/credentials.md).
 The resulting dictionary is then passed into `DataCatalog.from_config()` as the `credentials` argument.

 Let's assume that the project contains the file `conf/local/credentials.yml` with the following contents: